Sean-Der/sioBuD.com/lisp/blog/exploring-spa112.md

 <img class="centered-image" src="../img/blog/exploring-spa112/diagnostics2.png" />

-#TODO
+#Digging Even Further

-binwalk says there are some squashfs images in the bin, I am going to see if I can build my own firmware with an ASP shell, but that is for another day :)
+So I have solved the problem at hand, but let us see if we can dig even further.
+I would really like to get a shell! binwalk says there are some squashfs images in the bin, I am going to see if I can build my own firmware with shell access.

+So using binwalk, I was able to extract the firmware running

+`binwalk -eM Payton_1.3.5_004p_102814_1321_pfmwr_bootldr.bin`

+and I found a squashfs image that is 8410145 bytes, this looks promising!
+However I ran into some trouble extracting it.
+I noticed that the 'magic number' for the file was `shsq` and after some googling I found this [patch](http://sourceforge.net/p/squashfs/patches/20/)

+I am currently using an OSX desktop and pulled it in via Homebrew, with the following [recipe](https://gist.github.com/Sean-Der/455a329c6c5b6d4f112e) that includes the linked patch.
+I am looking through the dump right now to see if I can find something that already evals input etc..